Kotkoa/kotkoa/README.md

 <!-- [![Typing SVG](<https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=49F715&random=false&width=435&lines=Lorem+ipsum+dolor+amet...;Frontend+(React)+Developer;6%2B+years+experience+UI+development>)](https://git.io/typing-svg) -->

-I'm seeking remote opportunities with international teams, or local opportunities in and around Valencia, Spain.
-I have over 6 years of experience in UI development, with a focus on React and TypeScript.
-I have a strong background in web development, and I'm always looking to learn new technologies and improve my skills.

-Contact me if you have a project that could benefit from my expertise.
+I am a Frontend Engineer with over six years of experience in UI development, specializing in React, TypeScript, and modern web technologies.
+I enjoy building visually compelling, user-friendly web applications and have a proven track record of turning Figma designs into pixel-perfect code.
+My expertise spans fin-tech, SaaS, and securities, where I have worked on integrating RESTful and GraphQL APIs seamlessly into robust front-end solutions.

+I thrive on solving challenging problems and am always eager to learn new technologies to enhance my skill set.
+Whether collaborating with international teams or contributing to local projects in and around Valencia, Spain, I bring dedication, precision, and creativity to every task.

+Outside of work, I have a passion for photography, sailing, and exploring diverse cultures, inspiring my approach to life and development.

+Feel free to reach out—I’m always open to connecting and discussing exciting new projects!

 ## ⭐️ My Stack